 Why are supportive investigation reports necessary?

-In group health insurance, whether it’s cashless or reimbursement claim, the policy requires a minimum of 24 hours of hospitalisation with active treatment to be eligible for the benefits.
+In group health insurance, whether it’s cashless or reimbursement claim, the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More requires a minimum of 24 hours of hospitalisation with active treatment to be eligible for the benefits.
 Without a supportive investigation report, the hospitalisation cannot be justified, and the claim will be rejected.
 The supportive investigation report acts as proof of the ailment and the need for hospitalisation, making it easier for the insurer to process the claim.

 Impact of not having a supportive investigation report